Start Time

 • Negotiating clear change control rules on instructions, pricing, evidence requirements and timelines

-Materials Planning and Control for Engineering Packages
+Materials Planning and Control Across Project Delivery

 Safety Requirements That Can Be Measured and Enforced